osuosl/timesync/source/usage/administration.rst

 ==============

-A TimeSync administrator is a user whose responsibilities include creating projects, creating activities, and reporting.
+A TimeSync administrator is a user whose responsibilities include creating projects, creating activities, managing users, and reporting.
 In general, TimeSync is designed to be as straightforward as possible; however, there are still a few things to keep in mind as a TimeSync admin.

 Creating new projects and activities